hilts-vaughan/hilts-vaughan.github.io/_posts/2016-06-04-scraping-the-web-with-xray-under-nodejs-a-google-example.md

 ---

-I recently was working on a project for a client that required going through some data on the web and extracting some information, known in most cicles as [data scraping](https://en.wikipedia.org/wiki/Data_scraping).
+I recently was working on a project for a client that required going through some data on the web and extracting some information, known in most circles as [data scraping](https://en.wikipedia.org/wiki/Data_scraping).
 Normally when I need to do something like this, I will use [`Cheerio`](https://github.com/cheeriojs/cheerio) alongside something like [`Superagent`](https://github.com/visionmedia/superagent) or just [`request`](https://github.com/request/request) to download pages and then extract information with a jQuery-like API.
 This is normally great for dealing with single pages or a list of similar pages that I want to get information from.
 For example, consider scraping some Wikipedia articles from a known list.
 Then, we can just run requests to grab the HTML contents and then use Cheerio to pick out what we want.
 However, I had some extra requirements on this project that made this approach not as straight-forward:

   * I needed to be able follow links on pages given some criteria and then easily